What Now for Saudi Arabia's Planned $2 Trillion Fund?

 2. What kind of investments?

 In 2017 alone, the PIF announced plans to invest as much as $45 billion in a technology fund run by Japan’s SoftBank Group Corp., build a $500 billion city called Neom on the Red Sea, set up a $1.1 billion fund to support small- and medium-sized enterprises, embark on a $4.8 billion project to redevelop the Jeddah waterfront on the Red Sea and put $20 billion into a U.S infrastructure fund managed by Blackstone Group LP.
-More recently the fund has built a 3 percent to 5 percent stake in electric car-maker Tesla Inc., valued at about $2 billion, according to a report by the Financial Times; is said to be buying a $400 million stake in Endeavor, a major Hollywood talent and event manager; and was among investors that bought a 55 percent stake in Accor SA’s property business.
+More recently the fund has been said to be buying a $400 million stake in Endeavor, a major Hollywood talent and event manager, and was among investors that bought a 55 percent stake in Accor SA’s property business.
 Its role in the planned IPO of Aramco was to provide the fund with a deep new stream of money to strike additional deals.

 3. What happened to the Aramco IPO?

 The IPO’s importance seems to have waned as Crown Prince Mohammed bin Salman grapples with an agenda crowded with social and economic reforms at home and an assertive foreign policy.
 Without the Aramco IPO, the PIF has a long way to go before it becomes the world’s largest sovereign wealth fund, said Rachel Pether, an adviser at the Sovereign Wealth Fund Institute.
 But she says rushing would be a mistake: “You only get one chance to make a first impression, and the world will be closely watching this IPO.”